-Download my free guide, ’10 Steps to Get Your Manuscript in Shape Before Hiring an Editor’, to read some concrete tips on how to redraft and self-edit your manuscript.
+Download my free guide, ‘Self-Editing Your Novel’, to read some concrete tips on how to redraft your manuscript.

 Your might also want to read Self-Editing for Fiction Writers by Renni Browne and Dave King, which is always highly recommended.
 (It’s on my to-read list!)